gekko-framework/skel/README.md

 echo $? # we expect to get 0 here
 ```

-Now if you look into the project's root folder, you will see the new `migrations` folder.
-Also you should see that under the `App` folder you should find the `Data` folder that contains our model.
+Now if you look into the `.dev/migrations` folder you should see 2 files: `v1.json` and `.versions`.
+Also you should see that under the `App` folder you should find the `Domain` folder that contains our model.

 ### Understanding the generated output